ethereum/portal-website/pages/concepts/execution-clients.md

 and for good reason.
 Handling the state data in Ethereum is complex and difficult.
-The goal of the State Network in Portal is to offload that complexity to the network itself, giving clients a higher degree of freedom in how that store and handle this data.
+The goal of the State Network in Portal is to offload that complexity to the network itself, giving clients a higher degree of freedom in how that data is stored and handled.

 An execution client that wishes to reduce it's overall state storage can choose to fetch state data on demand from the Portal State Network.
-The network supports on demand retrieval of arbitrary state data, including an archival view of this data for all historical blocks.
+The network supports on-demand retrieval of arbitrary state data, including an archival view of this data for all historical blocks.

 ## New challenges for client design